Marak/roles.js/Readme.md

       ]

 ##roles
-roles are an action that a key is capable of performing, such as having the permission to modify resourcers.
+roles are an action that a key is capable of performing, such as having the permission to modify resources. roles can be ANY arbitrary string, remember a "role" doesn't actually do anything, its just a label.

       "roles": [
-        "view resource",
+        "view resources",
-        "edit resource",
+        "edit resources",
-        "add resource",
+        "add resources",
-        "delete resource"
+        "delete resources"
       ]